About Warren County

 Courts & Case Records

 Warren County Court of Common Pleas is the general trial court of original jurisdiction for Warren County, handling civil, criminal, family, and orphans' court matters.
-The courthouse is located at 204 Fourth Avenue, Warren, PA 16365, with the Prothonotary's Office (civil division) reachable at and the Clerk of Courts (criminal division) for The Court of Common Pleas is presided over by elected judges serving ten-year terms.
+The courthouse is located at 204 Fourth Avenue, Warren, PA 16365, with the Prothonotary's Office (civil division) reachable through the office the Clerk of Courts (criminal division) for The Court of Common Pleas is presided over by elected judges serving ten-year terms.
 Magisterial District Courts handle preliminary hearings, minor criminal matters, traffic violations, landlord-tenant disputes, and civil claims up to $12,000.

 • Certified copies of court documents require a written request to the appropriate court office with fees typically ranging from $7.00 to $10.00 for the first page and additional charges for subsequent pages.